 Lewy body dementia includes two related conditions—dementia with Lewy bodies and Parkinson’s disease dementia.
 The difference between them lies largely in the timing of cognitive (thinking) and movement symptoms.
-In dementia with Lewy bodies, cognitive symptoms are noted within a year of parkinsonism (any condition that involves the types of movement changes seen in Parkinson’s disease).
-In Parkinson’s disease dementia, movement symptoms are most pronounced, with cognitive symptoms developing years later.
+In dementia with Lewy bodies, cognitive symptoms are noted within a year of parkinsonism (any condition that involves the types of movement changes, such as tremor or muscle stiffness, seen in Parkinson’s disease).
+In Parkinson’s disease dementia, movement symptoms are pronounced, with cognitive symptoms developing years later.

 Dementia with Lewy Bodies

-People with dementia with Lewy bodies first have a decline in cognitive skills that may look somewhat like Alzheimer’s disease.
+People with dementia with Lewy bodies have a decline in thinking ability that may look somewhat like Alzheimer’s disease.
 Over time they also develop movement and other distinctive symptoms that suggest dementia with Lewy bodies.